matrix-forge/matrix-forge/CONTRIBIUTING.md

 - Make sure you have the latest version of the repository.

 - Create a branch with a name that describes the changes you're making.
-For example, if you are adding new functionality, name branch 'new-feature'.

 - Make your changes to the branch.